Our new centre aimed at encouraging the collaboration of the arts, science, technology, engineering and maths (STEAM)

 Phase 1: Digbeth High Street

-The first phase of STEAMhouse, which will initially be housed on Digbeth High Street from late 2017, will enable businesses to develop innovative ideas and creative products in a collaborative setting.
+The first phase of STEAMhouse, which will initially be housed on Digbeth High Street from spring 2018, will enable businesses to develop innovative ideas and creative products in a collaborative setting.
 The building will have specially designed spaces to encourage businesses to incubate new ideas, and prototype new creative products and services.
 It will also house a new fabrication facility focusing on experimenting with digital, wood, metal and print production.
 The project will engage with at least 200 SMEs in the Greater Birmingham, Solihull Local Enterprise Partnership (GBS LEP) area over a three-year period.

 During the second phase of the STEAMhouse project, £22.2 million will be invested in a large-scale collaborative centre made up of mixed incubation, collaboration and maker space in the heart of Birmingham.
 A new STEAMhouse education facility called STEAMacademy will create interdisciplinary courses with industry input to drive talent.

 Interested in what STEAMhouse can offer your business?